judith-tonhauser/at-issueness/README.md

 ### results+analysis: directory with the analyses of the data
 - exps1-4: The data for Exps 1-4 come from Conglei's thesis (see folder experiments > exps1-4)
 - exps5-6: The data for Exps 5-6 come from the the repository https://github.com/judith-tonhauser/CommitmentBankPlus, where Exp 5 is 1_projaiQ and Exp 6 is 5_projaiQ
+- degen-tonhauser-glossa: Graph of data from Degen & Tonhauser (2025)
 ### writing: preparing for journal publication